 (8) Graphical Elements (tables and figures)

-# Highlighted Conclusion(s) – authors must supply numbered short highlighted conclusion(s).
+Highlighted Conclusion(s) – authors must supply numbered short highlighted conclusion(s) (it is mandatory for research and review articles).

-– Reviews are free of formatation, so that author(s) can make your own divisions.
+– Review Articles are free of formatation, so that author(s) can make your own divisions.

-– Communication Notes are free of formatation, so that author(s) can make your own divisions (data in tables and figures, and references are not needed, if so).
+– Letters are free of formatation, so that author(s) can make your own divisions (data in tables and figures, and references are not needed, if so).

 OBS.: Subdivisions may also be included.

-# Acknowledgements (optional) may be included where just indispensable information must be inserted.
+Acknowledgements may be included where just indispensable information must be inserted.
+Authors may include information on the funding sources.

 Bianco S et al. 2011.
 Determination of alfalfa leaf area by non-destructive method.
 Communications in Plant Sciences 1: 17-20.